 Once a customer is aware of the brand, he wants to know more about the brand.
 He would like to know whether the brand is reliable, whether it is good to use over a long period of time if it has good customer service and other such important information.
 The customer is understanding what the brand is and trying to know more about it.
 You can understand more about the meaning of brands from this article.

 This second level of Keller’s Brand equity model is divided into 2 parts – factors which define the brand meaning for customers

-A) Brand Performance – The performance of the brand is important for the customer.
+A) Brand Performance – The performance of the brand is important for the customer loyalty.
 Companies like Bosch, Siemens, Caterpillar and many others have become what they are because of their performance over time.
 Nor only physical products, even services like Google, Microsoft, Apple Operating systems are loved and trusted because of their performance over time.
-There are 5 further factors in performance which are considered
+There are 5 further factors in brand performance which are considered

 Level 3 – Brand Response – What are the feelings for the brand?

 Once a customer buys your product, he builds up expectations towards the brand and the purchase.
-If the reality matches his expectations, then the customer is very happy and has positive feelings about the brand.
+If the reality matches his expectations, then the customer is very happy and has positive brand feelings.
 If the product goes beyond expectations, it generates huge word of mouth and may turn the customer to become a brand advocate.
 Such positive experiences generate “Feelings” in the minds of customers.

 However, if the experience is bad, the customer is left with negative feelings for the brand which can also be known as “Judgements”.
-As per Keller’s Brand equity model, a brand which has more feelings then judgements is a brand which benefits in building brand equity.
+As per the model, a brand which has more feelings then judgements is a brand which benefits in building brand equity.
 Hence, the Brand response is higher up in the Brand equity pyramid.

 The difference between judgements and feelings is fine but we have explained the same with some examples.
 Below